ethereum-optimism/OPerating-manual/manual.md

 1 . **Feedback**

 Anyone submitting a proposal should make an effort to gather feedback from the community and from Delegates prior to submitting a proposal for vote.
 There are two primary avenues for feedback:
     a.
-For lightweight or early feedback, authors may post a proposal (or an abbreviated version of your proposal) in the #gov-proposals channel on [Discord](https://discord-gateway.optimism.io/).
+For lightweight or early feedback, authors may post a proposal (or an abbreviated version of your proposal) in the **#gov-temp-check channel on [Discord](https://discord-gateway.optimism.io/)**.
 This channel is open to the entire Optimism community and can be used as an easy way to get a quick temperature check.
     b.
-For formal feedback from governance participants, authors may post a proposal in the Forum with a `[DRAFT]` label in the title.
+For formal feedback from governance participants, authors may **post a proposal in the Forum with a [DRAFT] label in the title**.
 This signals your proposal is ready for feedback from Token House delegates.
 All feedback from these two forums is non-binding, but proposers are expected to engage in good faith.
 This step is designed to help craft thoughtful, effective proposals.

 After incorporating feedback, the proposal author may remove `[DRAFT]` from the proposal title and advance to proposal submission.